WilliamSchack/Spotify-Downloader/README.md

     - Album Name & Cover
     - Spotify & Youtube ID used to download the song
 - **Customisable**
-    - Allows you to have control over the main parts of the downloading including:
+    - Allows you to have control over the downloading with settings saving between sessions, including:
     - Overwriting
+    - Volume Normalization
+    - Audio Bitrate
     - Thread Count
     - Download Speed
-    - Volume Normalization
 - **Automatic Cleanup**
     - When quitting the application it will automatically quit and cleanup any currently downloading and temp files that will not be needed later
     - If cleanup fails due to any reason, unused files are kept in the temp directory and will be cleaned on later use of the program or by windows automatically